 But why and how do mosquitoes exactly make the buzzing noise?

-There is a short and longer answer to the question of why mosquitoes actually make the buzzing noise, because this noise is linked to mosquito anatomy and biology.
+There is a short and a long answer to the question of why mosquitoes actually make the buzzing noise because this noise is linked to mosquito anatomy and biology.

-The short answer to the question why mosquitoes make the buzzing noise is that they just do and they cannot do anything about it, because the sound is made by mosquito wings when they fly.
-And, because all mosquitoes no matter whether they are male or female mosquitoes or what species of mosquitoes they are have wings that make the buzz.
+The short answer to the question why mosquitoes make the buzzing noise is that they just do and they cannot do anything about it because the mosquito sound is made by mosquito wings when they fly.
+And, since all mosquitoes, no matter whether they are male or female mosquitoes or what species of mosquitoes they are, have wings, they make the buzzing sound.
 The difference is that thanks to the fact that only female mosquitoes drink our blood and male mosquitoes tend to stay away from humans, you won’t notice the buzz of male mosquitoes.

-But scientists have discovered that mosquitoes also use the buzz of their wings not only to annoy us or announce their presence to us (okay, this is not scientifically true, but at least it seems like it whenever a mosquito is near us), but also to find suitable mates.
-Because female mosquitoes are larger than male mosquitoes and therefore they move their wings slower, other mosquitoes can differ male form female mosquitoes just by the sound they make alone.
-This is possible, because mosquitoes have an organ in their antenna which allows them to recognise sounds.
-And the female wing buzzing is also the thing that attract male mosquitoes, because, for example when the female mosquitoes are resting the male mosquitoes don’t want to mate, but as soon as the females are in the air again and buzzing their wings, the male mosquitoes are ready to mate again.
-In fact mosquitoes are even able to slightly change their buzz.
+But scientists have discovered that mosquitoes also use the buzz of their wings not only to annoy us or announce their presence to us (okay, this is not scientifically true, but at least it seems like it whenever a mosquito is near us) but also to find suitable mates.
+Because female mosquitoes are larger than male mosquitoes and therefore they move their wings slower, other mosquitoes can differ male from female mosquitoes just by the sound they make alone.
+This is possible because mosquitoes have an organ in their antenna which allows them to recognize sounds.
+And the female wing buzzing is also the thing that attracts male mosquitoes, because, for example when the female mosquitoes are resting the male mosquitoes don’t want to mate, but as soon as the females are in the air again and buzzing their wings, the male mosquitoes are ready to mate again.
+In fact, mosquitoes are even able to slightly change their buzz.
 They do this when they are near other mosquitoes and if this changed buzzing matches the changed buzzing of the other mosquito, they mate.

-So mosquito buzzing isn’t just a thing mosquitoes do, they have a special purpose to it and despite how much we hate this buzzing, it is one of the best bets for scientist to create a way to keep the mosquitoes from mating and producing new mosquitoes.
+So mosquito buzzing isn’t just a thing that mosquitoes do, they have a special purpose for it.
+And despite how much we hate this mosquito sound, it is one of the best bets for scientists to create a way to keep the mosquitoes from mating and producing new mosquitoes.